 Woodpigeon Pastrami with Fresh Radishes and Watercress on Sour Dough Bread

-Our New York gourmet extravaganza was pretty good and it’s a trip neither of us will forget.
+We love traveling but have not done much of that the past 5 years.
+We both love New York and visited several times.
+We are always buzzing with inspiration on our return.
+Our New York gourmet extravaganza are always pretty good and it’s trips neither of us will forget.
 We tried everything from upmarket restaurants such as WD50 all the way to Carnegie Deli with their giant pastrami sandwiches.
-Eating was the order of the day and so were the various pastrami techniques.
-Wylie Dufresne served us a duck pastrami dish and it obviously made an impression on me as I was dreaming about making a Woodpigeon Pastrami.
-Thanks to Wylie for the inspiration even though it came two years later.
-Shakespeare said wonders never cease, well there is definitely truth in that!
+Eating is usually at the order of the day and so were the various pastrami techniques.
+Wylie Dufresne served us a duck pastrami dish and this inspired me to make this pigeon pastrami.

 Making pastrami is a tried and tested old technique.
 There is nothing new or inventive in the method but I have taken the idea and applied it by using my modern equipment and voila! we have a pretty good looking tasty dish.
 It’s a time consuming process, first you must cure the meat in a spice blend for eight hours then it requires smoking and finally the woodpigeon pastrami is ready to serve.

 Woodpigeons might be annoying this time of the year in the garden and freshly sown fields but they eat incredibly well with their rich, dark meat.
 It’s great to see that they are more regularly available and being sold at most farmers markets and quality butchers.
 Woodpigeon requires very little cooking and is well paired with other earthy flavours such as the curing spices of juniper berries, coriander seeds and pink peppercorns.

 For me the perfect sandwich consists of good quality fresh bread, tasty meat and something crisp, fresh and complimentary.
 The watercress is the perfect leafy accompaniment to cut through the rich dark pigeon meat, along with the fresh crisp radishes, another seasonal best.